Skip to content Accessibility info

 How much does it cost to replace a problematic panel?

-Costs vary, but most homeowners spend between $1,500 and $3,500, depending on your home’s electrical setup and your location.
+Costs vary, but most homeowners spend between $2,500 and $5,000 for a standard 200-amp panel replacement, depending on your home's electrical setup, permits, and location.
+Some utility companies or local programs may offer financial assistance.

 After a failed 4-point inspection, how soon do I need to replace my panel?